Migrant integration statistics - education

 At the EU level the participation in lifelong learning of the foreign population, both non-EU-born and EU-born, were higher than the participation of the native-born

 The participation rate in lifelong learning is expressed as the percentage of people who received education or training (formal or informal) during the four weeks preceding the survey.
-Figure 7 illustrates the overall trend in the EU-28 over an eight-year period (2007–14).
-The native-born aged 25–54 had the lowest participation rate during this time span — below 11 % with the exception of an increase to nearly 12.0 % in 2013 and 12.1 % in 2014 .
+Figure 7 illustrates the overall trend in the EU-28 over an eight-year period (2008–15).
+The native-born aged 25–54 had the lowest participation rate during this time span .
 In contrast, the non-EU-born population had the highest rate of all population groups — over 12 % in all years.
-In 2013 the participation rate further increased, reaching more than 13 % (please note the break in series) and the following year it peaked at 13.5 %.
+The participation rate peaked at 13.9 % in 2014, before decreasing in 2015 (13.3 %).

-Available data showed that in Belgium, Finland, Ireland, Malta, Poland, Portugal, Sweden and the United Kingdom, more non-EU-born people aged 25–54 participated in lifelong learning than the native-born.
+Available data showed that in Belgium, Denmark, Finland, Ireland, Portugal, and the United Kingdom, more non-EU-born people aged 25–54 participated in lifelong learning than the native-born.
 Note that the participation in language courses and other integration-focused learning activities were also included in the concept of lifelong learning.

 Young foreign-born people were at greater risk of leaving education without having completed upper secondary education